Defenders in Action: National Forests

-The U.S. Forest Service manages the National Forest System, comprising 193 million acres spread across 175 national forests and grasslands across the country.
-These lands sustain diverse ecosystems and support an incredible array of iconic animals such as grizzly bear, wolf, mountain lion, bighorn sheep, and wolverine.
+The U.S. Forest Service manages the National Forest System, which is made up of 193 million acres spread across 175 national forests and grasslands across the country.

-Our public lands provide wildlife with safe havens from rapid development on private lands, but even on our national forests and BLM lands wildlife face threats from poorly planned logging and energy production, as well the risks associated with a changing climate.
-The loss of fish and wildlife populations on public lands ripples through the ecosystem, and represents risk to clean water, recreational opportunities and other important benefits provided by these public lands
+Our public lands provide wildlife with safe havens from the rapid development that is so common on private lands, but even on our national forests, wildlife can face threats from logging, energy production, mining, unregulated motorized recreation, and invasive species, as well the risks associated with a changing climate.
+The loss of fish and wildlife populations on public lands ripples through the ecosystem, and the impacts can spread to the other benefits these lands provide, such as clean water and recreation.

-What Defenders Is Doing to Help Protect Public Lands
+What Defenders Is Doing to Help Protect National Forests